 Duquesne Dukes Basketball

-In 1955, the men’s team won the National Invitation Tournament, and before that, they competed twice in the national championship.
-Since 2017, Keith Dambrot has been the head coach of basketball players.
+In 1955, the men’s team won the National Invitation Tournament and had previously participated in the national championship twice.
+Since 2017, Keith Dambrot has been the head coach of the basketball team.

 Duquesne Dukes Football

-The football team of Duquesne University played its first season in 1891.
-Then the team was listed as part of a sports club.
-Since 1993, players have been competing in the NCSA Division I FCS.
+The Duquesne University football team played its first season in 1891.
+Back then, the team was part of a sports club.
+Since 1993, the players have been competing in NCSA Division I FCS.